Health coaching is offered at many places. Why should I choose the Integrative Health Studies program at CIIS?

 What is the future of health coaching?

-Preventative health and integrative healing modalities are central to many people, and as a result, health coaches are taking a more major role inestablished health care.
-One sign of this is that the National Board of Medical Examiners (NBME) partnered with the International Consortium for Health and Wellness Coaching (ICHWC) to issue the first national certification exam for health and wellness coaches.
-We also know that doctors at the US Department of Health and Human Services and with the CDC are exploring how to bring health coaching into hospitals and clinics as we know that changing behavior is crucial to addressing rising chronic disease rates.
+Preventative health and integrative healing modalities are central to many people, and as a result, health coaches are taking more of a role in established healthcare.
+One sign of this is that the National Board of Medical Examiners (NBME) partnered with the International Consortium for Health and Wellness Coaching (ICHWC) to issue the national certification exam for health and wellness coaches.
+We also know that doctors at the U.S. Department of Health and Human Services and with the CDC are exploring how to bring health coaching into hospitals and clinics as we know that changing behavior is crucial to addressing rising chronic disease rates.
 Further, many of our graduates are developing health coaching and mindfulness apps.
 Other graduates are working to bring health coaching to under-served populations.

-We have a Facebook page and a LinkedIn group where we feature the work of students, alumni, and integrative wellness organizations.
-We also have an IHL YouTube channel where you can watch health coaching demonstrations, and find playlists of other videos we like (including those featuring our chair, Dr. Meg Jordan).
-You can also read the bios of our Advisory Board.
+We have a Facebook page and a LinkedIn group where we feature the work of students, graduates, and integrative wellness organizations.
+We also have an Integrative Health Studies YouTube channel where you can watch health coaching demonstrations, and find playlists of other videos we like including those featuring our chair, Dr. Meg Jordan.